Welcome to Y1C

-Year 1's topic for Autumn term is 'Wonderful Wigan'.
+Year 1's topic for Autumn 1 is 'Memory Box'.

 This is an example screening from 2018.
 The pass mark on this test was 32.
 Please note that this may change depending on the year the test is taken.

-For additional phonics support at home; reading with your child, sounding out words they are unsure of or discussing the meaning of unfamiliar words.
+For additional phonics support at home: you can read with your child, sounding out words they are unsure of and discussing the meaning of unfamiliar words.
 You can access previous screening tests from the GOV website.
 Also https://www.phonicsplay.co.uk/freeIndex.htm has free game resources the children are used to playing in school.